HemanthEnuguri/HemanthEnuguri/README.md

 - 👋 Hi, I’m @HemanthEnuguri
-- 👀 I’m interested in DATA ENGINEERING
+- 👀 I’m interested in DATA ENGINEERING / DATA ANALYST roles.
 - 🌱 I’m currently exploring visualisation techniques in Tableau.
-- 💞️ I’m looking to collaborate on real time streaming projects on AWS and AZURE.
+- ⚡ I’m looking to collaborate on real time streaming projects on AWS and AZURE.
 - 📫 How to reach me enugurihemanthkumar@gmail.com

 - ⚡ Fun fact: I feel like I am directing a movie while working on data engineering projects beacuse data analysis is kinda story telling.
 It should attract audience.